MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 New behaviors made available by this change:

-- Literal or expandable strings with embedded quotes the quotes are now preserved
+- Literal or expandable strings with embedded quotes the quotes are now preserved:

   ```powershell
   PS > $a = 'a" "b'